birth-outcomes/birth_outcomes_summary/our_study/finding_focus.md

 How **cardiotocograph data** is analysed and incorporated as a predictor is also complex, with a wide range of methods used in the literature, as explored in https://github.com/birth-outcomes/ctg_exploratory and https://github.com/birth-outcomes/fhrma_python.
 For example:

-> <mark>tidy this</mark>
-> * Identifying specific characteristics (baseline, accelerations, decelerations), different methods for doing that, also those other signal processing methods used
-> * Transformation of signal using e.g. CWT

-The **treatment paradox**

-Treatment paradox, causal inference
-* prediction v.s. causation and why this is a concern of ours
-* Bias in predictions...<mark>finish</mark>
-* Produce DAGs
-* Target trial emulation
-* methods

-e.g. matching people with similar characteristics and comparing the groups (as steve thornton comments - "can we compare with similar characteristics, those where a decision was made early compared with those where a decision was made late")
+> * Generating a set of parameters that describe the signal (clinically relevant or others), and the chosen method for that analysis
+> * Transforming the signal, such as into an image using continuous wavelet transformation, and the chosen parameters

+The **treatment paradox** is another important consideration, as explored [on this page](../causal_concepts/design_intro_1_treatment_paradox.md).
+This exists as the indicators for a poor outcome (e.g. abnormal cardiotocograph, gestational age) will trigger an effect treatment (caesarean), which then biases the observed relationship between the indicators and outcome.
+This is important to us - we are not just interested in prediction - but in the true relationships between variables.
+Hence, causal inference methodologies should be used within this work.
+This enables us to account for the treatment paradox when comparing outcomes in people with similar characteristics who received a caesarean or not, or received one earlier.
+There are a range of possible methods, including but not limited to...

 > **Conventional methods:**
 > * (Principal) Stratification